Puja-Singh-Chandel/Hello-World/Lesson2Practice2/Readme.md

 No additional packages required.

 ## Problem Statement
-reate four variables of the GenericValue type in your sequence.
+Create four variables of the GenericValue type in your sequence.
 Print to the console various operations with them and observe the result.

 ## Example
 Adding two Strings together is called concatenation.
 For example, when we concatenate “cat”+”dog”, the result is “catdog”.